raghavrastogi75/wandb/README.md

-# Speech Model Evaluation Data Explorer
+# Speech enabled data explorer

 This project provides a utility and a simple application to query a dataframe and ask complex questions that listed below.
 It uses a realtime speech to speech model to generate answers